taw00/howto/howto-install-ghost-on-fedora.md

   author: /author/{slug}/
 ```

-- Restart the Ghost service: `sudo systemctl restart ghost.service`
+7. Restart the Ghost service: `sudo systemctl restart ghost.service`

-- Test:
+8. Test:
    - Browse to yourdomain, you should see your landing page and not your blog.
-  - Browse to yourdomain/blog and you should see your blog.
+   - Browse to `yourdomain/blog` and you should see your blog.

-- Finally, give your users a tab at the top to go to your blog
+9. Give your users a tab at the top to go to your blog
-  - Browse to your admin interface: yourdomain/ghost
+   - Browse to your admin interface: `yourdomain/ghost`
    - In the "Settings" section, click on "Design" and add a tab in the "Navigation" section called "Blog" with a URL of "https://yourdomain/blog" and Save.

-- Warning, any links you previously shared to your posts will be broken.
-To fix that you will need to remap all the old posts to the new "/blog/slug" format by editing the `redirects.json` file in your ghost webroot.
-See [Addendum: Redirect a Post URL](#addendumredirects) abover.
-You DO NOT need to change their _slug_ or _Post URL_ setting in each post setting.
+> Warning, previously shared links to your posts (not your pages) will be broken.
+You can fix links with the `redirects.json` file but they have to be the same topology (see [Addendum: Redirect a Post URL](#addendumredirects) above).
+If the topology wildly changes, you will need to correct things in ways this writer does not yet comprehend.

-You're done!
-If you notice I reconfigured our _Tandem Farms_ website to have everything point to _tandemfarms.ag_ instead of _blog.tandemfarms.ag_.
-I leave it to the reader to figure out how to do that, but it will require changing several files, to include `config.production.json` (a Ghost configuration file) and `yourdomain.ghost.conf` (an Nginx configuration file).
-But I believe that is it!
-If you change those, you need to `sudo systemctl restart nginx.service ; sudo systemctl restart ghost.service`.
+> You DO NOT need to change their _slug_ or _Post URL_ setting in each post setting.

-Good luck.
+**You're done!
+Good luck.**

 ---
 ---